StenopePHP/Stenope/tests/fixtures/app/content/recipes/tomiritsu.md

 ---
-description: Craft your own cheesecake!
+description: The best tiramitsu by Tom
-title: The cheesecake
+title: The Tomiritsu
-authors: ["ogi"]
+authors: ["tom32i"]
 tags: ["cooking", "dessert"]
 categories: ["awesome"]
-date: 2020/06/18
+date: 2019/10/22
-tableOfContent: 2
+tableOfContent: false
 ---

-Craft your own cheese cake with the following recipe!
+When grilling aged ghees, be sure they are room temperature.

 ## First step